braedyn-au/StockMarketCascades/README.md

-# singapore
+# singapore stock market simulation

-most up to date code run on the CSG computers.
+most up to date simulation code run on the CSG computers.
 See library/

+Analysis is done on the main branch